-The most notable thing many people notice when looking at before and after breast lift photos is that frequently in the “after” photos, patients have scarring.
+The most notable thing many people notice when looking at before and after photos for breast lift surgery is that frequently in the “after” photos, patients have scarring.

 For some, this is an immediate turn-off to the procedure.
 However, in this article, we hope to enlighten readers on several points regarding this line of thinking: